COVID-19 update from the UF Health Proton Therapy Institute – READ MORE

 There are important structures in the third ventricular area of the brain including the visual apparatus, the pituitary gland, and the hypothalamic gland.
 Also surrounding the third ventricle the temporal lobes harbor memory and other aspects of intellectual function, making this area particularly susceptible to both surgery and radiation injury.

-Craniopharyngiomas are not malignant, but can cause injury through pressure on the brain.
+Craniopharyngiomas are not malignant but can cause injury through pressure on the brain.
 They originate just above the base of the skull and below the brain and may grow slowly, usually developing a cystic component (a cavity filled with fluid) and a solid component, which may calcify.
 Complete removal is frequently not possible without significant brain injury.
 The best treatment is often drainage of the cyst followed by radiation therapy.
-The pediatric team at the University of Florida recently presented their successful results treating craniopharyngiomas at the 2012 American Society of Radiation Oncology meeting in Boston.
-In collaboration with St Jude Children’s Research Hospital, the University of Florida currently offers the largest craniopharyngioma study in North America.
+In 2016, the University of Florida, in collaboration with St Jude Children’s Research Hospital, concluded the largest craniopharyngioma study in North America.
+Results are expected to be published in 2021.

 Proton therapy for a craniopharyngioma

-Germ cell tumors likewise occur in the central part of the brain but their tendency to seed through the ventricles requires radiation treatment in two phases: One encompassing all the ventricles of the brain and the second focused just on the tumor.
+Germ cell tumors or Central nervous system germinomas likewise occur in the central part of the brain but their tendency to seed through the ventricles requires radiation treatment in two phases: One encompassing all the ventricles of the brain and the second focused just on the tumor.
 Proton therapy for tumors of the third ventricle region can better spare adjacent tissues than conventional radiation therapy.
 This means less radiation to intellectual and memory centers in frontal and temporal lobes, which should decrease the long-term intellectual effects of treatment.
 In certain cases, proton therapy may also decrease the radiation dose to critical hormone centers, the visual pathway, and the brainstem.
-The University of Florida also participates in the international Children’s Oncology Group study, ACNS1123, for germ cell tumors.

 Gliomas are the most common pediatric brain tumor and encompass a diverse group of high grade and low grade tumors.
 Low grade gliomas can arise in the optic (visual) nerve from each eye, in the chiasm (where the optic nerves from each eye join together), or in the hypothalamic region.
 These may be grouped as optic pathway gliomas.
 The hypothalamus, which is above and behind the pituitary gland, directs the pituitary gland to produce many of the hormones required for normal bodily function.

 Although many low grade gliomas can be cured with surgery alone, high grade gliomas or unresectable low grade gliomas are effectively managed with radiation.
 However, even the most advanced conventional radiation techniques can be associated with a variety of short-term and long-term side effects depending on the specific tumor location within the brain.
 The focused nature of proton therapy may allow the delivery of curative radiation doses with less impact on the developing adjacent brain tissue.
-The pediatric team at the University of Florida recently presented their successful results in treating low grade gliomas at the 2012 International Society for Pediatric Oncology meeting in London.
+In 2019, researchers from the University of Florida published their results of treating 174 children with proton therapy, the largest experience worldwide.4